nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 The HTTP request body MUST be a Verifiable Presentation (in JWT format).
 The content type of the request MUST be `application/json`.

 The server MUST validate the Verifiable Presentation as specified in section 4.
 If the validation fails, it MUST return a 400 Bad Request response.
-If the validation succeeds, the Verifiable Presentation MUST be added to the internal list and the server MUST return a 201 Created response.
+If the validation succeeds, the Verifiable Presentation MUST be added to the list and the server MUST return a 201 Created response.
-If the Verifiable Presentation is already on the list, the server MUST return a 304 Not Modified response.
-If the server is configured as client, it MUST send the presentation to the server it has configured.
+If an implementation is configured as client and receives a registration, it MUST send the presentation to the server it has configured.

 A credential subject (identified by `credentialSubject.id`) MUST NOT appear more than once on the list, so a new registration MUST replace the previous one from the same credential subject.